ritwik-ghosh09/Deep-Learning-Models/README.md

 # Deep-Learning-Models
-Feed Forward, CNN & RNN from the scratch with NumPy
+Feed Forward, CNN & RNN from scratch with NumPy